fokhruli/STGCN-rehab/README.md

 ## Introduction

 This is a TensorFlow 2.0 implementation of Graph Convolutional Networks for Assessment of Physical Rehabilitation Exercises.
-Inside the Data folder we have a demo exercise video of Kimore dataset exercise 3, corresponding skeleton data namely 'input.csv' and the actual score 'label.csv'.
+Inside the Data folder we have a demo exercise video of Kimore dataset exercise 3, corresponding skeleton data namely `input.csv` and the actual score `label.csv`.

 ## Dependencies/Setup